moheebprojects/CryptoCurrrency-Subreddit-ETL/README.md

 ## Key Questions:

-- What are the prevailing sentiments in both submissions and comments in the cryptocurrency subreddit?
+- What are the prevailing sentiments in both submissions and comments in the CryptoCurrency subreddit?

 - Which submissions are attracting the most engagement in terms of comments and upvotes?